Contact a Realtor on the Stickney Team

 Prior to writing an offer, we will provide you with a market analysis to help determine the proper offer price.
 The market analysis will include active, pending and recently sold properties that are comparable with the property which you are preparing to write an offer.

 An offer is comprised of numerous terms including earnest money, items to be included and excluded from the purchase, offer price, closing date, financing and inspection contingencies and much more.
-We will discuss all of the terms and details of the offer process and make sure you have a thorough understanding of everything prior to submitting an offer.
+We will discuss all of the terms and details of the offer process and make sure that you have a thorough understanding of everything prior to submitting an offer.

 Most offers are contingent on inspection.
 The timeframe to complete all inspections is negotiated in the offer.
 An inspector will be able to assess the condition of the property and provide helpful information including how to properly care for the property moving forward.